asim/emque/README.md

 - MQ clients cluster MQ servers by publish/subscribing to all servers
 - MQ proxies use the go client to cluster MQ servers and provide a unified HTTP API

+Because of this simplistic architecture, proxies and servers can be chained to build message pipelines.

 ## Usage

 ### Install